GOID1989/zbx-symantec-be/README.md

 # Notice
 In script line (kind of fasthack) for timezone correction change for yours if needed: $job_Result1 = (New-TimeSpan -Start $date -end $job_Result).TotalSeconds - 10800

+Tested on Symantec Backup Exec 2012 and Windows Server 2008R2